Martiusweb/asynctest/doc/tutorial.advanced.rst

 suite, and encourage us to deactivate or ignore these tests.

-:class:`~asynctest.ClockedTestCase` is a subclass of :class:`~asynctest.TestCase` which allows to advance the clock of the loop in a test with the coroutine :meth:`~asynctest.ClockedTestCase.advance`.
+:class:`~asynctest.ClockedTestCase` is a subclass of :class:`~asynctest.TestCase` which replaces the clock of the loop in a test with a manually-controlled one.
+The clock will only advance when calling :meth:`~asynctest.ClockedTestCase.advance`.

 This will not affect the wall clock: functions like :func:`time.time` or :meth:`datetime.datetime.now` will return the regular date and time of the